Garvin Nicholas: Return to Trinidad and Tobago

 He returned to Trinidad and Tobago in April 2014, where he served as the UNC's caretaker for the constituency of St. Joseph.
 On 6 November 2014, he was appointed to be the caretaker for UNC of the constituency of Diego Martin North/East.
 He was re-appointed to the position of temporary Opposition Senator during the 10th Republican Parliament, serving from 26 August 2014 to 27 August 2014.
 Following the resignation of Anand Ramlogan, he was appointed as the Attorney General on 3 February 2015 for the People's Partnership administration.
 He was appointed to the parliamentary subcommittee on campaign finance reform.
 He served as the Attorney General until 17 June 2015.

 Nicholas re-launched the MND in 2019, although it had been founded fifteen years prior.
 It contested the 2019 local elections but only received a combined 404 votes.
 In the 2020 general election, he contested the Diego Martin Central constituency as the candidate for the MND, whereas Dexter Nicholls contested Diego Martin West and Myron Bruce contested Diego Martin North/East.
 The party promised to focus on food security, procuring government products from small and medium-sized enterprises and diversifying tourism.

+Nicholas was the MND candidate for the Diego Martin North/East seat in the 2025 general election.